ishita2816/ishita2816.github.io/README.md

 # ishita2816.github.io
 # Ishita - Resume & Portfolio

-Welcome to my personal resume repository!
-I am a **Computational Data Science & Statistics student** at Michigan State University.
+Hi, I am Ishita, a **Computational Data Science & Statistics student** at Michigan State University.
 This repository contains my resume, showcases my skills, research experience, and projects, and serves as a digital portfolio for internships and professional opportunities.

 ---